Our knee doctor can help to get you moving again.

 Fractures, sprains, dislocations, difficulty maintaining stability, and ligament tears are just some of the reasons why you may be referred to a knee doctor in Orange County.
-The knee joint itself is fairly complex and susceptible to injury from repetitive activities, stress and strain, and hard falls directly on the knee itself or its supporting muscles and tendons.
-The good news is that remedies such as bracing, physical therapy, rehabilitation, and modification of activities are usually beneficial and effective for many patients.
+The knee joint itself is fairly complex and susceptible to injury from repetitive activities, stress and strain, and hard falls.
+The good news is that these remedies can be effective:

 What You Need to Know about Your Knee

 The knee has the distinction of being the largest single joint in the human body.
 Due to its prominent location and size, it’s also the most easily injured of the joints in your body, ranking right up there with the joints that support the spine.
 The knee consists of four main parts, the bone itself and supporting cartilage, tendons, and ligaments.

 Three bones connect to form the knee joint, the tibia, or shinbone, the femur, or thighbone, and the patella, or kneecap.
 Two wedge-shaped pieces of cartilage called the meniscus act as shock absorbers.
 While the meniscus is durable, it’s still susceptible to injury.
 If these tough pieces of cartilage are damaged, it’s referred to as a “torn meniscus,” an injury common among athletes.

 Many key structures make up or support the knee.
 Since the knee itself is integral part of movement, even if you’re not an athlete, injury to any of these structures may result in persistent discomfort.
 The most common knee injuries are sprains and tears involving soft tissues, fractures, and dislocation of the knee joint or kneecap.
 Injuries to the knee often involve multiple structures.